petterfreak/yeapp_documentation/examples.md

 ### Basic Layout

-If you want to use the basic scrolled layout, you dont have do anything
+If you want to use the basic scrolled layout, you do not have do anything

 ### Desktop Layout